 Our population is too spread out.
 This is a favourite of Americans and Australians, who believe that their large countries lead to their population making far longer journeys.
 Thje maximum distance you could travel is of course larger in a larger country.
 However, average (median) journey lengths don't vary very much.
 The reason why is that practical everyday journeys (to school, shops, work) are constricted more by time than by distance in itself.
 Even in America, 40% of urban journeys are 2 miles under..
 If you compare the whole of the country of Netherlands with cities in other places then the population density argument completely reverses, yet the Netherlands still has a much higher cycling rate.

 Our distances are too great.
 Actually, as I mentioned before, they're not.
-Actually the Dutch have the longest commutes in Europe.
-Of course, sometimes distances they feel like they are too long due to the conditions that cyclists face.
+It often surprises people to find out that the Dutch have the longest commutes in Europe.
+Of course, sometimes distances can feel like they are too long to cycle if the conditions that cyclists face are unpleasant.

 It's the weather.
 What amuses me about this one is that people use it in all directions at once.
 Either it's too cold in their country, or it's too hot in their country.
 In at least one example, the complaint was that their city was too cold relative to the Netherlands, even though had on average warmer winters than the here.
 Our weather varies by a surprising extent.
 In the three years that we've lived here, daytime temperatures have varied between -12 C (10 F - much worse if you include wind chill, which I don't) and +38 C (100 F).
 People don't stop cycling in either extreme.
 Commuters still go to work, all sorts of people still go shopping and the children still cycle to school.
 However, recreational destinations do change.
 People are more like to cycle to go skating when it's cold and to the beach when it's hot.

 television in The Netherlands.